Evan Dolive is a dad of a three-year-old girl, and he’s upset with Victoria’s Secret.

 Instead, she writes, “we want our girls to believe that their identity stems from their character, their uniqueness (not sameness), and their intellectual or physical achievements.”

 What should we do as dads?
 Calling attention to the potential dangers is certainly appropriate, although it’s hard to see styles moving toward modesty and our fatherly definition of what’s proper for our daughters to wear.
 But no matter what, we should all be involved in addressing these issues with our daughters.
-Just a few months ago I wrote about daughters and clothing choices in this blog.

 Really, we should be concerned about much more than our daughters’ outward appearance or undergarments.
 We have a huge influence on our daughters’ self-image, and there’s a very helpful section about this in our free ebook, 5 Things Every Child MUST Get from Dad.